Professor Dame Julia Goodfellow

 In 2007, she was appointed Vice-Chancellor of the University of Kent.
 In 2011, she was appointed to both the Council for Science and Technology and the Science and Technology Facilities Council.
 She is a member of the Higher Education Policy Institute (Hepi) advisory board.

-She is a Fellow of the Academy of Medical Sciences, the Institute of Biology, the Institute of Physics and the Royal College of Arts and an Honorary Member of the Biochemical Society.
+She is President of the Royal Society of Biology; a Fellow of the Academy of Medical Sciences, the Institute of Physics and the Royal College of Arts; and an Honorary Member of the Biochemical Society.
 She was awarded a CBE in 2001 and a DBE for her services to Science in June 2010.